aburto22/lotr-quotes/README.md

 ## Setup

-The project is separated in two parts: client and server.
-If anybody wants to clone this project, they have to go into the client folder and install dependencies using `npm install`, and then run the development server using `npm start`.
-To start the server, they have to go into the server folder and install dependencies using `npm install`, and then run the development server using `npm run dev`.
-A list with all scrips is found in the package.json files included in client and server folders.
+The project is created in Next.JS, so the server runs as serverless functions.
+If anybody wants to clone this project, they can install dependencies running `yarn`, and then run the development server using `yarn dev`.
+A list with all scrips is found in the package.json file.

-There is also a Dockerfile in the root folder to create a container.
-Below are the commands to build and run a docker container:

-- Build: `docker build -t lotr-quotes-image .`
-- Run: `docker run -p 5500:5500 --name lotr-quotes lotr-quotes-image`

 ## Project Status